 A pilonidal sinus is a small hole, tunnel or pit that develops at the top of the buttocks where they meet at the bottom of the coccyx (tailbone).
+This can cause an abscess called a pilonidal abcess also known as a pilonidal cyst.

 The word 'sinus' is usually associated with the nasal cavity but it also describes features that can appear elsewhere on the body.
 As well as the buttocks, pilonidal sinus has been known to affect the gaps between fingers and the belly button, although this is very rare.